software-architects/software-architects-website/_posts/2014-01-16-Software-Quality-Days-2014-Model-Driven-Development-and-Testing.md

 <a data-lightbox="CodeDigger2" href="{{site.baseurl}}/content/images/blog/2014/01/MBTDemo/CodeDigger2.png"><img src="{{site.baseurl}}/content/images/blog/2014/01/MBTDemo/CodeDigger2.png" /></a>

 <p>Next we wanted to demo the power of PEX and Code Digger in a slightly more complex scenario.
-Here is the code we used (don't analyze the logic, it does not have any deeper meening):</p>{% highlight c# %}public class Bill
+Here is the code we used (don't analyze the logic, it does not have any deeper meening):</p>

+{% highlight c# %}
+public class Bill
 {
     public Bill(Region outsideEU, decimal amount, string supplier) {